Tab-SE/embedding_playbook/docs/CONTRIBUTING.md

 ## Writing Content

 For detailed instructions on how to write content, how to add images and how to display interactive UI components in this app, refer to [STYLE_GUIDE.md](/docs/STYLE_GUIDE.md).

+## Developers

+To contribute to the codebase of this application.